bendahl/uinput/README.md

 Current Status
 --------------
-2018-03-31: I am happy to announce that v1.0.0!
+2018-03-31: I am happy to announce that v1.0.0 is finally out!
 Go ahead and use this library in your own projects!
 Feedback is always welcome.

 TODO
 ----